oneapi-src/level-zero-spec/scripts/sysman/PROG.rst

 Environment Variables
 ---------------------

+%if ver >= 1.5:
+The System Resource Management library may now be initialized without using environment variables by calling ${s}Init.

+For compatibility, the following environment variables may also be enabled during initialization for the respective feature.
+%else:
 The following environment variables are required to be enabled during initialization for the respective feature.
+%endif

 ## --validate=off
 +-----------------+-------------------------------------+------------+-----------------------------------------------------------------------------------+